lookdeep/lookdeep-Pytorch_Retinaface/README.md

 The production implementation uses the torch weights provided in the [forked repo](https://github.com/biubug6/Pytorch_Retinaface).
 Those weights are converted to from torch to ONNX, then ONNX to RKNN whereby the RKNN models are exported in both floating point (`fp`) and quantized (`i8`) formats.
 All intermediate and final RKNN models converted by the processes described herein can be found in Google Cloud Storage (GCS) [`gs://ld-models/RetinaFace`](https://console.cloud.google.com/storage/browser/ld-models/RetinaFace).
 The full conversion process is reproduced here for completeness.

-Note that the ONNX to RKNN conversion script is adapted from [https://github.com/airockchip/rknn_model_zoo/blob/main/examples/RetinaFace/python/convert.py](https://github.com/airockchip/rknn_model_zoo/blob/main/examples/RetinaFace/python/convert.py).
+Note that the ONNX to RKNN conversion script, `convert_to_rknn.py`, is adapted from [https://github.com/airockchip/rknn_model_zoo/blob/main/examples/RetinaFace/python/convert.py](https://github.com/airockchip/rknn_model_zoo/blob/main/examples/RetinaFace/python/convert.py).

 ## Install